 |Review||Read our full Digital Surge review||Read our full CoinSpot review|

 CoinSpot is an Australian-made cryptocurrency exchange that was established in 2013.
 Founded in Melbourne, CoinSpot has grown to become one of the largest digital currency marketplaces in the country with more than 2 million users.
-CoinSpot supports more than 350 cryptocurrencies that can be bought, traded and sold using Australian Dollars.
-The AUSTRAC and Blockchain Australia certified exchange is ideal for newer investors that are looking to invest in the cryptocurrency market.
+CoinSpot supports more than 370 cryptocurrencies that can be bought, traded and sold using Australian Dollars.
+The AUSTRAC and Blockchain Australia-certified company is ideal for newer investors that are looking to invest in the cryptocurrency market.
+In short, it is one of the best crypto platforms for Australia based on customer feedback and reviews.

 The best feature of CoinSpot is the hassle-free instant buy and sell platform.
 Individuals can browse the supported coins and complete a cryptocurrency purchase in a matter of minutes without any complicated charts or processes.
 There is even the option of dollar cost average and coin bundles that lowers the barrier for newer investors in the industry.